Can I Ask a Dealer to Remove Its Branding Stickers From My New Car?

 Infiniti dealer lot | Artur Widak/NurPhoto via Getty Images

 Next, dealers will sometimes put badges on the back of the car.
-This is what my former employer did.
 Badges are just small, plastic logos that perform the same function as a sticker.
-However, they’re usually a little bulkier and stand out better.
+However, they’re usually a little bulkier and can be even harder to remove.

 Finally, nearly every dealer has its own custom license plate frames.
-Since every inventory car that enters a dealer’s lot needs a service inspection, technicians are often told to put license plate frames on while the vehicle is in the shop.
+Since every inventory car that enters a dealer’s lot needs a service inspection, technicians are often tasked with installing license plate frames while the vehicle is in the shop.
 As a result, walking a dealer lot, you’ll notice every car has the same branded license plate frame.
 Usually, it will say the name of the dealer group and the automaker.
 Again, these frames will remain with the vehicle when your tags are applied to the car after your purchase.

 a Ford truck dealership